-13. How should retailers report sales exempt during the "sales tax holiday?"
+(13) How should retailers report sales exempt during the "sales tax holiday?"

-With respect to the return filed for August 2000, all sales, whether or not exempt from the tax, should be reported on Line 1 of the Worksheet on the back of the sales and use tax return.
-Sales of items exempt from the tax during the "sales tax holiday" should be listed as one of the deductions on Line 4 of the Worksheet.
-The deduction for sales exempt under the "sales tax holiday" should be listed as "Sales Tax Holiday Exemption" on this line.
+With respect to the return filed for August 2001, all sales, whether or not exempt from the tax, should be reported on Line 1 of the Worksheet on the back of the sales and use tax return.
+Sales of items exempt from the tax during the "sales tax holiday" should be listed as one of the deductions in the space provided on Line 4 of the Worksheet on Form ST-3.
+On Forms ST-388 and ST-403, the deduction for sales exempt under the "sales tax holiday" should be listed as "Sales Tax Holiday Exemption" as one of the deductions on Line 4 of the Worksheet.